The Age of Steam Lives on at Railtown 1897 State Historic Park

 The Sierra Foothills can be extremely hot during the summer, so make sure you bring plenty of drinking water, hats, and sunscreen.
 The temperature often drops in the evening, so sweatshirts or light jackets EW a must, too.

 Restrooms and drinking water are available at the park.
-Food is limited to popcorn from a cart outside the depot (a bargain at 25¢ a bag) and cold drinks from the gift shop.
+Food is limited to popcorn from a cart outside the depot (a bargain at 25¢ a bag) and cold drinks and candy from the gift shop.
 The park's shop also stocks a wide variety of railroad-related books, toys, T-shirts, and other souvenirs, including the ubiquitous Thomas the Tank Engine merchandise.
-There are plenty of picnic tables available in the Railtown's shaded grounds in case you and you'll find several restaurants in Jamestown itself.
+There are plenty of picnic tables available in the Railtown's beautiful shaded grounds in case you bring your lunch, and you'll find several restaurants in Jamestown itself.

 When we visit the Gold Country we usually stay at the Gunn House Hotel in nearby Sonora, which is about a 10-minute drive from Railtown 1897.
 It's sort of a mashup between a B&B and a motel located in an 1851 adobe, the oldest building in Sonora.
 It offers a pool, a fantastic breakfast with homemade coffee cakes and breads, waffles, and an egg casserole, and it's a bargain, to boot.